kaplayjs/kaplay-site/src/content/books/en/how_to_be_a_bean_wizard/calculus.md

 ## Partial derivatives

 Sometimes we have functions with more than one input.
-In that case we can calculate partial integrals, which are integrals in one of the dimensions of the function.
+In that case we can calculate partial derivatives, which are derivatives in one of the dimensions of the function.

 For example the function